 If the pupil becomes smaller and the lens thicker there may arise a situtation where the round pupil presses against the lens which is just behind it.
 If this happens, fluid flow from behind the iris through the pupil to the front of the iris stops.
 The fluid can build up behind the iris, pushing the iris forward like a sail of a boat.
 This ballooning of the iris can block the channel (angle) that allows aqueous fluid to drain.
 Because of this closed angle the fluid outflow from the eye stops.
 A rapid rise in intraocular pressure can occur.

-This rapid rise of pressure is known as acute angle closure glaucoma.
+This rapid rise in pressure is known as acute angle closure glaucoma.
 If left untreated this acute rise of eye pressure can significantly damage the optic nerve.
 This would result in irreversible loss of vision.
+Symptoms of acute angle closure glaucoma are blurring of vision, redness and severe pain.

 WHO UNDERGOES YAG PI LASER EYE SURGERY ?